 * The nail fold is the skin that surrounds the nail.
 The free edge is the end of the nail that extends past the finger and is the part that you trim.
-You should take care not trim the free edge too short in order to prevent toenail problems.
+You should take care not to trim the free edge too short in order to prevent toenail problems.

 An ingrown toenail can be especially painful and may lead to serious infection if not treated within a reasonable period of time.
 Ingrown toenails are caused by a variety of things.
 Trimming your toenails at an incorrect angle and rounding off the edges is the number one cause of this condition.
 Some other common causes are stubbing your toe (trauma), nails that naturally grow curving down towards the skin (eventually digging into the skin) and wearing tight shoes, causing your toes to rub directly on the front of your shoes.

-Inflamed skin beside your toenails that was caused by infection from bacteria will cause pain, redness and swelling.
-Eventually this will lead to toenail problems such as toenail fungus and infection, therefore it has to be addressed sooner instead of later.
+Inflamed skin beside your toenails that was caused by infection from bacteria will cause pain, redness, and swelling.
+Eventually, this will lead to toenail problems such as toenail fungus and infection, therefore it has to be addressed sooner instead of later.